-If you or a loved one needs help immigrating to the United States or you have questions about your options, please contact us in Maryland or Virginia today at (301) 854-9100 for a FREE case evaluation.
+If you or a loved one needs help immigrating to the United States or you have questions about your options, please contact us in Maryland, Virginia, or Washington, D.C. today at (855) 954-4141 for a free case evaluation.
 Portner & Shure offers legal services to clients in the Washington D.C., Maryland, and Virginia areas.

 Basic Overview of U.S. Immigration Law

 The U.S. laws surrounding immigration involve a variety of situations, and there are several ways to gain entry from a foreign country, be it for permanent residence or temporary travel.
 The U.S. governs these entries for almost every circumstance, and your eligibility will be granted based on numerous deciding factors, including:

 - Family Immigration: Family Immigration Law is one of our specialties at Portner & Shure, and it boils down to two essential points—Proving familial relationship and filling out the Form I-130, Petition for Alien Relative.
 Not all family members qualify for this immigration option.
 Immediate family members such as spouses, children, and parents are given preference over others.

 - Immigration for Employment Purposes: Obtaining a “green card” for employment purposes requires substantial legal knowledge.
 Your employer must fill out and submit a labor certification request to get this process started, and you must then submit an immigrant visa petition.
 There are five categories of eligible criteria under which you must qualify, including: